yukta12/blog-template/README.md

 # Blog

-The management system that will help to manage the posting of blogs,manage the comments of the viewers
+The content management system that will help to manage the posting of blogs,manage the comments of the viewers
 ## Installation

 Get started by cloning the repository